 £m £m

-Portfolio valuation at IPO 279.4
+Valuation at IPO 279.4

 New investments in the period 20.6

 Cash distributions from portfolio (13.2)

 Rebased valuation of portfolio 286.8

 Forex movement on Euro investments (2.1)

 Changes in forecast power prices 0.9

-Change in discount rate -
+Change in discount rate

 Portfolio return 15.0

-Portfolio valuation at 31 December 2013 300.6
+Valuation at 31 December 2013 300.6

-Allowing for investments of £20.6m and cash receipts from investments of £13.2m, the rebased portfolio valuation is £286.8m.
-The portfolio valuation at 31 December is £300.6m, representing an increase over the rebased portfolio valuation of 4.8% in the 5 month period.
+Allowing for investments of £20.6m and cash receipts from investments of £13.2m, the rebased valuation is £286.8m.
+The valuation at 31 December is £300.6m, representing an increase over the rebased valuation of 4.8% in the 5 month period.
 Appreciation of Sterling versus the Euro has led to a £2.1m loss on foreign exchange in the period in relation to the Euro denominated investments.
 The movement in the forecast power prices (discussed further below) has resulted in an increase in the valuation of £0.9m.
 Power price forecasts are discussed further below.
 There have been no changes made to the discount rates for the 18 investments comprising the Initial Portfolio since acquisition.
 Discount rates are also discussed further below.

 The balance of the valuation movement is an uplift of £15.0m.
-This represents a 5.2% increase, equivalent to a 12.5% annualised return in the rebased value of the portfolio in the period.
-It derives in part from the unwinding of the discount rate effect (as future cash flows move closer and are consequently more valuable), and in part from generation outperformance achieved in the period as reported in the Manager's report.
-The forecast energy generation assumption contained in the portfolio valuation looking forward continues to reflect the mid-case generation expectation provided by the Company's energy yield adviser and has not changed as a result of high generation in recent months.
+This is equivalent to a 12.5% annualised return in the rebased value of the portfolio in the period.
+It derives in part from the unwinding of the discount rate effect (as future cash flows move closer and are consequently more valuable), and in part from generation outperformance achieved in the period.
+The forecast energy generation assumption contained in the portfolio valuation looking forward continues to reflect the mid case generation expectation provided by the Company's energy yield adviser and has not changed as a result of high generation in recent months.